Introduction

 You're completely free to pick any repository layout; the branch names above are only gbp's defaults.
 They can be changed at any point in time, and you can work with an arbitrary number of branches.
 For example, branches like nmu, backports or stable might (temporarily or permanently) become your debian-branch, and branches like dfsg or snapshots might become your upstream-branch—it doesn't matter if these branches are maintained with gbp import-orig or not.

-A recommended branch layout is described in the section called “Branch layout”.
+A flexible, recommended branch layout compatible with DEP-14 is described in the section the section called “Branch layout”.

-Since gbp buildpackage only works with local Git™-repositories, you have to use git push in order to publish your changes to remote repositories like git.debian.org; this can be automated with gbp buildpackage's post-tag hook.
+Since gbp buildpackage only works with local Git-repositories, you have to use git push or gbp pushin order to publish your changes to remote repositories like salsa.debian.org; this can be automated with gbp buildpackage's post-tag hook.

 [1] this, of course, has no meaning for Debian™ native packages